osteele/Arduino_SerialRecord/README.md

 The next time you start the Arduino IDE, you will find examples in the File > Examples > SerialRecord submenu.

+## Examples

+### SendSingleValue

+This sketch repeatedly sends a record that contains a single value.
+The value is the value of `millis()`, modulo 32768.

+This sketch pairs well with the ReceiveSingleValue example from the [Processing SerialRecord] library.

+You can also use the Serial Monitor to inspect the values that the sketch sends to the serial port.

+Things to try:

+- Connect a potentiometer to the Arduino, and send its value instead.

+### SendMultipleValues

+This sketch repeatedly sends a record that contains two values:

+- The first value is the value of `millis()`, modulo 32768.
+- The second value is the analog value that is read from pin 9.
+If you attach a potentiometer to that pin, you can control this value by moving the pot.

+This sketch pairs well with the RecieveMultipleValues example from the [Processing SerialRecord] library.

+Things to try:

+- Connect a second potentiometer to the Arduino, and send the values from both potentiometers.
+- Send the value from another sensor, such as temperature or proximity.

+### ReceiveSingleValue

+This sketch repeatedly receives a record that contains a single value, and uses it to control the builtin LED.
+The value should be 0 or 1.

+This sketch pairs well with the SendSingleValue example from the [Processing SerialRecord] library.

+You can also interact with this sketch from the Serial Monitor.
+Enter `0` or `1` into the text area at the top, and press "Send".

+### ReceiveMultipleValues

+This sketch repeatedly receives a record that contains two values.
+Both values should be in the range 0…1023:

+- The first value controls the builtin LED.
+The LED is turned on if the value is in the upper half of the range (512…1023).
+- The second value controls a buzzer attached to pin 9.
+If the value is 0, the buzzer is silenced; otherwise, it plays a tone at the specified frequency.

+This sketch pairs well with the SendMultipleValues example from the [Processing SerialRecord] library.

+You can also interact with this sketch from the Serial Monitor.
+Enter `0` or `1` into the text area at the top, and press "Send".

 ## Motivation